oesteban/hcph-sops/docs/index.md

 ## Pre-registration

-The experiments and hypotheses associated to the collection of Cohorts I and II will be pre-registered to further guarantee research rigour and seek early scrutiny and feedback from experts in the field, thereby generating consensus on data collection and analysis.
+The experiments and hypotheses associated to the collection of Cohorts I and II will be pre-registered to further guarantee research rigor and seek early scrutiny and feedback from experts in the field, thereby generating consensus on data collection and analysis.
 Researchers increasingly perceive pre-registration as a tool to maximize research transparency, improve study planning, and eliminate incentives conducive to dubious practices in the search for positive outcomes.
 By pre-registering the study, we will maximize the impact and usefulness of this work.
 A report on the Cohort I collection is undergoing pre-registration.